-Kathryn is a shareholder of the firm and a member of the firm’s Tax Practice Group where she concentrates her practice in assisting clients with state and local tax matters.
+Kathryn is a shareholder of the firm and a member of the firm’s Tax Practice Group, where she concentrates her practice in assisting clients with state and local tax matters.
+Kathryn also serves on the firm’s Management Committee.
 Kathryn’s practice focuses on matters before the New Hampshire Department of Revenue Administration, the Massachusetts Department of Revenue, and the Vermont Department of Taxes.

-Prior to joining the firm in 2007, she was with the state and local tax practice of PricewaterhouseCoopers, LLP in its Chicago office.
-She specialized in income/franchise tax consulting and audit defense for multistate and multinational businesses.
-Prior to then, Kathryn served as Special Assistant Attorney General for the Income Tax Litigation Unit of the Illinois Department of Revenue.
+Kathryn has two decades of experience in state and local tax.
+Prior to joining the firm in 2007, she was with the state and local tax practice of PwC in its Chicago office where she specialized in income/franchise tax consulting and audit defense for multistate and multinational businesses.
+Prior to PwC, Kathryn served as Special Assistant Attorney General for the Income Tax Litigation Unit of the Illinois Department of Revenue in Chicago.
+Since being at RYP, Kathryn has represented clients in various industries on state and local tax matters in the New England states, including but not limited to:

 The information and materials contained on the Rath, Young and Pignatelli, P.C. website are intended for informational purposes only.
 The information you obtain from this website does not constitute legal advice and is not intended to create an attorney-client relationship.
 The content of an e-mail or any other communication or material sent to the firm or any of its attorneys will not create an attorney-client relationship and, until an attorney-client relationship is otherwise formed, will not be treated as confidential.
 You should consult an attorney for individual advice regarding your own particular situation.Accept